opendcs/opendcs/docs/source/legacy-resevap-computation.rst

 W9123819P0073–2 ResEvap Computation
 ####################################

-*Author an engineering and software requirements document detailing ResEvap*
+*A document detailing the engineering and software requirements for ResEvap*

 **March 27, 2020**